Accelize/apyfal/docs/getting_started.rst

 .. code-block:: python

-   import acceleratorAPI
+   import apyfal

-   # We select the instance to use on AcceleratorClass instantiation
+   # We select the instance to use on Accelerator instantiation
    # with its ID stored previously
-   with acceleratorAPI.AcceleratorClass(
+   with apyfal.Accelerator(
            accelerator='my_accelerator',
            provider='my_provider', region='my_region',
            # Use 'instance_id' and removed 'client_id' and 'secret_id'